- By purchasing a pet insurance plan, dog and cat owners can rest assured that many unexpected veterinary bills will be reimbursed

 When a beloved pet is sick or injured, the owner is forced to make tough decisions while under an enormous amount of emotional stress.
-Managing the finances of a pet’s sometimes lifesaving care makes a difficult situation that much harder.
+Managing the finances of a pet’s sometimes-lifesaving-care makes a difficult situation that much harder.
+That’s where pet insurance comes in.

 Why purchase pet insurance?